yinan-c/RSSbrew/README.md

 A self-hosted, easy-to-deploy RSS tool that allows you to aggregate multiple RSS feeds, apply custom filters, and generate AI summaries.

 ⚠️This project is still under development.
 The current version may contain bugs or incomplete features.
 Please use it with caution and report any issues you encounter.
+Suggestions and contributions are welcome.

 ## Features